ml-archive/readme/guide-start-project.md

 }
 ```

-Use redis cache session middleware instead of build in
+Use Redis cache session middleware instead of build in
 Remove the "session" middleware in `droplet.json` and add this in `main.swift`
 ```swift
 import Sessions